aMytho/GlimBoi-Docs/content/docs/help/troubleshooting.md

 Good question!
 Although most errors simply log an error to the console (shift+ctrl+i) some errors crash glimboi.
 I have tried to catch most of these bugs but some will get through.
 If your bot crashes please contact me with info about what you were doing.
 You can also send me a log of the main process.
 It is located in %appdata%/Roaming/GlimBoi/logs/main.txt

 I will get a crash reporter in the future!

-## How do I resize the bot?

-Click and drag the blue navigation bar on the top of the screen.
-Move the window down.
-Then click on the edges of the window and resize normally.

 ## How do I uninstall GlimBoi?